neexite/gmail-analyzer/README.md

 ==================
 Boilerplate to analyze stored emails.

-`groupBySender.js` - sows the size of emails grouped by sender.
+`groupBySender.js` - shows the size of emails grouped by sender.

 Prepare
 ------------